 Generally, we require sellers to obtain a valuation of the mortgaged property as collateral for each mortgage loan.
 With few exceptions, this collateral valuation is determined by an appraiser who provides their opinion of market value based on their interior or exterior inspection of the property and inspection of the neighborhood.
-Effective for new LPA submissions on or after March 6, 2022, we offer the seller the option to obtain a desktop appraisal in lieu of an appraisal with an interior and exterior inspection for certain purchase transactions.
+For certain mortgages, we offer the seller the option to obtain a desktop appraisal in lieu of an appraisal with an interior and exterior inspection for certain purchase transactions.
 The desktop appraisal has a reduced scope of work where the appraiser does not perform a physical inspection of the property and relies on data sources to obtain property information.
 For any appraisal obtained, the seller, or a third party specifically authorized by the seller, selects and approves the appraisers used to conduct the valuation.
 The seller represents and warrants that the appraisal services provided comply with the USPAP, applicable laws, and our Guide and any applicable TOBs.
 Appraisers must be state-certified or state-licensed real estate appraisers in the state in which the mortgaged property is located, have knowledge and experience in appraising the property type in the market area and have access to the applicable data sources.
 Beginning in June of 2017, we announced that certain mortgage loans may be eligible for an appraisal waiver through ACE.
-ACE, a Freddie Mac proprietary model, assesses whether the estimate of value or sales price of a mortgaged property, as submitted by the seller, is acceptable as the basis for the underwriting of the mortgage loan and assesses the risk that the property may have a property condition is not acceptable to us.
+ACE, a Freddie Mac proprietary risk assessment within LPA, determines whether the estimate of value or sales price of a mortgaged property, as submitted by the seller, is acceptable as the basis for the underwriting of the mortgage loan and assesses the risk that the property may have a property condition that is not acceptable to us.
 ACE uses proprietary algorithms based on multiple data sources including but not limited to, historical appraisal data, Multiple Listing Service data and public records to assess the value and property condition risk associated with mortgaged properties.
 Sellers determine if a mortgage loan is eligible for the ACE appraisal waiver by submitting such mortgage loan through LPA.
 If ACE determines that the estimated value or sales price of a mortgaged property provided by the seller is acceptable and the seller chooses to accept the ACE appraisal waiver option, the seller may receive Collateral Representation and Warranty Relief related to the value, condition and marketability of such mortgaged property upon delivery of the related mortgage loan to us.
-Further, in October of 2022, we announced an enhancement to Freddie Mac's Condo Project Advisor ("CPA") referred to as Project Assessment Request ("PAR").
-PAR allows authorized sellers to submit the name of a condominium project in CPA and obtain feedback regarding the project's compliance with the project review requirements ("Condo Project Requirements") assessed by CPA.
-Seller will not be responsible for ensuring compliance with the project review requirements for established condominium project assessed by CPA if CPA finds that the established condominium project complies with the Condo Project Requirements.